xatusbetazx17/bionical_eye_controller/README.md

     cv2.destroyAllWindows()

 if __name__ == '__main__':
-    # Initialize the bionic eye controller (simulation mode if hardware is missing)
+    # Initialize the bionic eye controller (simulate USB connection if hardware is missing)
-    controller = BionicEyeController(connection_type='usb', debug=False)
+    controller = BionicEyeController(connection_type='usb', debug=True)
-    # Start the hand-controlled interface with a toggleable, scrollable menu
+    # Launch the hand-controlled interface with integrated menu for all functions
     hand_control_interface(controller)

 ~~~